-Royal Holloway is the lead member of the TECHNE London and South-East Doctoral Training Partnership, which offers Arts and Humanities Research Council (AHRC) awards for those commencing postgraduate study in September 2017.
+Royal Holloway is the lead member of the TECHNE Doctoral Training Partnership, which offers Arts and Humanities Research Council (AHRC) awards for those commencing postgraduate study in September 2018.

-Final applications for TECHNE doctoral scholarships commencing in September 2017 closed on 29th January 2017 (some Departments had an earlier deadline).
+Final applications for TECHNE doctoral scholarships commencing in September 2018 will close on 28th January 2018 (some Departments have an earlier deadline).
 The information here is for reference only and will be updated in autumn 2017 for 2018 entry.

 TECHNE comprises seven universities and is one of the 11 AHRC Doctoral Training Partnerships.
 TECHNE's vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.
 Its students will benefit from a diverse range of training workshops and opportunities to engage with partners in the arts and cultural sector.

 Students may apply to TECHNE for a doctoral award by submitting a TECHNE application through Royal Holloway.
 If you are interested in applying for a TECHNE award, the first step is to speak to a prospective supervisor or the Director of Graduate Studies in the relevant department.
 It is not possible to submit an application directly to TECHNE: you must apply through one of the member universities.
 Overseas students are not eligible for AHRC awards, and EU students are eligible for fees only.